 - Application Settings

 - Universal Windows Apps (UWA) can write settings data to a roaming folder.
-As per Microsoft documentation, it’s the responsibility of each developer to use this feature during their development cycles.
+As per Microsoft documentation, each developer’s responsibility is to use this feature during their development cycles.

 In the modern device deployment world, the solution for this is Azure AD Enterprise State Roaming.
-With this feature, user and app settings syncs from Win 10 and stores to Azure blog storage.
-After user login to a new computer, roaming settings downloads from the Azure blob and applies on the new computer.
+User and app settings sync from Win 10 and store to Azure blog storage with this feature.

 NOTE! – Some thoughts about GDPR and enterprise state roaming(ESR).
 More details in terms of personal and corporate data from Microsoft documentation.

 Let’s check the benefits of Enterprise State Roaming.